Shovel Snow Safely: 12 Tips

 - Lack of daily, dedicated physical activity

-For healthy, active individuals, Blue Cross suggests the following snow shoveling guidelines:
+For healthy, active individuals, Blue Cross suggests the following snow shoveling tips:

 - Use the right shovel.
 Shovels with S-shaped handles and non-stick blade surfaces usually require less effort and minimize chances of back pain that could result from improperly bending or twisting.
 Remember – pushing or pulling snow out of the way requires less exertion.